My Son Sanctuary Guide: Explore Ancient Cham Ruins Vietnam

-As you visit a holy place, I would recommend covering your shoulder and knee.
+As you visit a holy place, I recommend covering your shoulder and knee.

 You should bring a hat, jacket, and suncream because there’re not many shadows and trees in the area.

-Also, bring water and snack with you as well.
+Also, bring water and snacks with you as well.
 There’s no place selling these items when you enter the complex.